dams/dams.github.com/_drafts/p5-mop-external-feedback.markdown

 didn't last long, when Moose and its follow ups came back to using regular blessed structured objects.
 So why use inside out objects?

+_TODO_

 At first it

 # Where now ?

 Now, it's your turn to try it out, make up your mind, try to port an module or write on from scratch using p5-mop, and give your feedback.
-To do that, go to the IRC channel #p5-mop on the irc.mongueurs.net server, say hi, and explain what you tried, what went well and what didn't, and how you feel about the syntax and concepts.
+To do that, go to the IRC channel #p5-mop on the irc.perl.org server, say hi, and explain what you tried, what went well and what didn't, and how you feel about the syntax and concepts.